Textbooks. Lectures. Homework.

 All you need is a pack of index cards and some colored markers.
 Construct your own vocabulary flashcards and turn them into a game of Memory: On half of the cards, write terms, and on the other half, write definitions.
 Place all of the cards face down and try to match each term to its definition from memory.

 Learning a language doesn’t have to be tedious.
-Whether you want to blow up some bases in Fortnite or prefer a parochial game of hangman, utilize games to master your language—and have fun while doing it.
+Whether you want to blow up some bases in Fortnite or prefer a parochial game of hangman, utilize games to master your language and add to your arsenal of learning tools — and have fun while doing it.

 Post by guest blogger Jamie McGhee: Jamie McGhee is a novelist, playwright and aspiring polyglot currently making her way through East Africa with a backpack.